Hospital Impact has been ranked one of the top 50 healthcare blogs by Wikio.

 Today I commit to serve and inspire others to carry on their message and to be a courageous servant leader.
 Will you join me?

-Thomas H. Dahlborg, M.S.M., is chief financial officer and vice president of strategy for the National Initiative for Children's Healthcare Quality (NICHQ), where he focuses on improving child health and well-being.
+Thomas H. Dahlborg, M.S.M., is chief financial officer and vice president of strategy for NICHQ (National Institute for Children's Health Quality), where he focuses on improving child health and well-being.

 Compare Top Solutions in: